-Intent: Children understand that some places in the world are colder than the place that they live in (focusing on the Poles) and can describe some of the features of these cold places.
-Future learning: Y2 Unit
+Intent: Children

+understand that some

+places in the world are

+colder than the place that

+they live in (focusing on

+the Poles) and can

+describe some of the

+features of these cold

+places.

-2 - Children develop their understanding of hot and cold places around the world.
+Future learning: Y2 Unit 2 - Children develop their understanding of hot and cold places around the world.

-Unit (cycle B): Our local area and its features
+Unit (cycle B): Jobs people do and how they help us